SEX (see MARRIAGE; ADULTERY; FORNICATION)

 Jesus Christ, Moses, and others taught that some sins were greater than others.

-2) “And it came to pass on the morrow, that Moses said unto the people, Ye have sinned a great sin: and now I will go up unto the Lord; peradventure I shall make an atonement for your sin.
-And Moses returned unto the Lord, and said, Oh, this people have sinned a great sin, and have made them gods of gold” (Exodus 32:30–31).
+2) “And it came to pass on the morrow, that Moses said unto the people, Ye have sinned a great sin: (Exodus 32:30–31).

-4) “There is none greater in this house than I; neither hath he kept back any thing from me but thee, because thou art his wife: how then can I do this great wickedness, and sin against God?”
+4) “because thou art his wife: how then can I do this great wickedness, and sin against God?”
 (Genesis 39:9).

-5) “And David’s heart smote him after that he had numbered the people.
-And David said unto the Lord, I have sinned greatly in that I have done: and now, I beseech thee, O Lord, take away the iniquity of thy servant; for I have done very foolishly” (2 Samuel 24:10).
+5) “And David said unto the Lord, I have sinned greatly in that I have done: and now, I beseech thee, O Lord, take away the iniquity of thy servant; for I have done very foolishly” (2 Samuel 24:10).

 6) “Flee fornication.
 Every sin that a man doeth is without the body; but he that committeth fornication sinneth against his own body” (1 Corinthians 6:18).
 Sexual sins involve one’s body and a Christian’s body is the temple of the Holy Spirit.